-There are many complicated options for automating financial processes, and navigating the tech landscape is tricky.
+There are many complicated options for intelligent automation in financial processes.
+As a result, navigating the tech landscape is tricky.

 But one option that generates powerful results is pairing intelligent document processing (IDP) with robotic process automation (RPA).

-What exactly are these technologies - and how do they boost financial organizations?
-Let's check it out!
+What exactly are these technologies?
+How do they boost financial organizations?
+Let's check it out.

 The difference between RPA and IDP is that: